How to scrape data loaded from an XHR/fetch request

 const pageUrl = 'https://quotes.toscrape.com/api/quotes?page=1'

-// We load the human page; it fetches the API above in the background.
+// we load the human page; it fetches the API above in the background.

 const humanPage = 'https://quotes.toscrape.com/scroll'